ThamizhPrashanth/pandas-data-analysis-insights/README.md

 # pandas-data-analysis-insights
-his project is an analysis of COVID-19 data at various levels, including district, national, patient, and state levels.
+This project is an analysis of COVID-19 data at various levels, including district, national, patient, and state levels.
 It utilizes the power of pandas, a popular data manipulation and analysis library in Python, to process and analyze the COVID-19 data.